atillatan/blog/_articles/Apache-Kafka-Tutorial.md

 Best practices:

 - Each topic in Kafka has at least one partition, if you have *n* topics, you inevitably have at least *n* partitions
-- Topic=Collection of events of the same time
+- Topic=Collection of events of the same type

 ref: